IsaakBM/cesmle-ocn-fetch/README.md

   after baseline plus anomaly is computed, any missing top layer or layers are filled from the first deeper level that contains valid values in that same output column.

+- Baseline climatologies built from monthly files can also apply the same top-gap fill logic after climatology generation.
+This allows baseline products such as hindcast biogeochemistry climatologies to stabilize missing shallow layers without changing the upstream monthly/intermediate files.

 - The top-layer fill is intended to stabilize shallow output structure where the source products do not provide complete surface information.
 It is therefore a